captainpainway/PokeMap-Termux-Install/README.md

 Currently only using Pokemon Trainer Club logins.

 PokeMap-Termux-Install also includes an interface to enter your login credentials, desired location, and options for automatic refresh, PokeStops, and Pokemon Gyms.
-This interface runs automatically after install, and can be invoked by typing "pokemap" in the terminal.
+This interface runs automatically after install, and can be invoked by typing "pokecreate" in the terminal.

+Commands:
+* pokemap -- view the most recently made PokemonGo-Map without having to login again
+* pokecreate -- create a new pokemon map (requires login)

 View the map in your mobile browser at http://localhost:5000